trungduynguyen/not-an-obvious-name/README.md

 - data folder: stores csv files of daily bitcoin prices and weekly prices from both pandas and sql methods
 - db folder: stores sql db file of bitcoin prices collected from Alpha vantage API
+- bitcoin_price.py: contains Parent class BitcoinPrice with the main purpose of collecting data from API and some abstract methods
+- bitcoin_pandas.py: contains Child class BitcoinPricePandas which inherits from BitcoinPrice class, , computation based on pandas DataFrame approach
+	+ get_weekly_stats()
+	+ get_max_relative_span()
+	+ process(): run the tasks of the assessment
+- bitcoin_db.py: contains Child class BitcoinPriceDB which inherits from BitcoinPrice class, computation based on SQL query approach
+	+ get_weekly_stats()
+	+ get_max_relative_span()
-- bitcoin_price.py: contains methods to calculate tasks of the assessment
+	+ process(): run the tasks of the assessment
-	- There are 2 separated sections In memory and SQL methods
-	- For each method, there are 2 main functions:
-		+ get_weekly_report_[pandas or query]: Computes some basic statistical measurements on daily bitcoin prices and groups by week of the years (manippulate on dataframe or SQL query)
-		+ get_relative_span_[pandas or query]: Computes relative span for each week then gets the Maximum relative span value (manippulate on dataframe or SQL query)
+- main.py: main function running entire program
+- query_lib.py: stores SQL query as contants then passes them into BitcoinPriceDB class when a specific query is executed
+- test.py: unittest for the tasks, contains 2 test cases
+	+ test_weekly_data() : Test if two weekly_data csv files from both pandas and sql are equal
+	+ test_max_relative_span(): Test if two maximum weekly relative span values from both pandas and sql are equal

 - Table bitcoin: